thinkb4/a-walk-in-javascript/day_07.md

 ### Resolving `this`

-Let's take a look a the following chapters of **You Don't Know JS: this & Object Prototypes - 1st Edition**
+Let's take a look at the following chapters of **You Don't Know JS: this & Object Prototypes - 1st Edition**

 - [Chapter 1: this Or That?](https://github.com/getify/You-Dont-Know-JS/blob/1st-ed/this%20%26%20object%20prototypes/ch1.md)
 - [Chapter 2: this All Makes Sense Now!](https://github.com/getify/You-Dont-Know-JS/blob/1st-ed/this%20%26%20object%20prototypes/ch2.md)